UmbrellaCrow612/materials/data-struc/binary-tree.md

 ## Binary Trees

-A binary tree is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
+A binary tree is a hierarchical data structure in which each node can have at most two children: a left child and a right child.
 It provides an efficient way to store and retrieve data in a hierarchical manner, making it widely used in various applications.

 ### Structure and Terminology